chapmanb/cloudbiolinux/README.md

 Through Vagrant additional facilities are available, such as a shared network drive.
-It is also possible to tweak the image (e.g. RAM/CPU settings) by firing up virtualbox itself.
+It is also possible to tweak the image (e.g. RAM/CPU settings, and getting the all important guest additions) by firing up virtualbox itself.
 For more information, see the Vagrant [documentation][v1].

 # Building an image from scratch using CloudBioLinux